Orders for Protection and Harassment Restraining Orders Booklet

 What happens after I fill out the forms?+

 1. File the application

 After the forms are filled out, file them with the court.
 In many courts, the court clerk takes the form from you and presents the form to a judge to decide about an ex parte order (see #2 below).

 Only a judge can decide if you get the Ex Parte OFP or the OFP itself.

-What if the court clerk or advocate tells me I cannot apply for an OFP?
+What if the court clerk or advocate tells me I can't apply for an OFP?

-If a court clerk tells you that you cannot apply
+If a court clerk tells you that you can’t apply

 - Ask to see the judge and explain why you want to apply.

-If an advocate or a lawyer says you cannot apply
+If an advocate or a lawyer says you can’t apply

 2. Ask for an Ex Parte OFP